badgerherald/badgerherald.com/readme.md

 #### Interacting with Docker

 Docker runs on the virtual machine.
-The first time you `vagrant up` Docker should also start.
+The first time you `vagrant up` Docker _should_ also start.
 If you need to restart Docker, first:

-1. SSH into the virtual machine (see above)
+1. SSH into the virtual machine (`vagrant ssh`)
 2. Navigate to the repo directory: `cd ~/badgerherald.com`
-3. Run*:
+3. Run:

 ```
 docker-compose up